-- 2.14.
+- 2.13.
 This cell shows the authority's total income or receipts for the year, less the precept or rates and levies figure shown in Line 2.
-It will therefore include any repaid investments and loans, any monies borrowed to finance projects, proceeds from the sale of fixed assets, fees, charges, and grants such as council tax support grants. - 2.15.
+It will therefore include any repaid investments and loans, any monies borrowed to finance projects, proceeds from the sale of fixed assets, fees, charges, and grants such as council tax support grants. - 2.14.
 Compilers of the accounting statements must exclude from the figure shown in Line 3 the value of any transactions recorded in the authority's accounting records arising from daily cash management activities.
 These transactions include transfers between bank current and deposit accounts and other short-term deposits.
 It is correct to record such transactions in the cash book for control and reconciliation purposes.
 However, they are not reported in the accounting statements because these transfers do not represent either receipts or payments or income or expenditure for the authority. - 2.15a.
 'Total other receipts' for the year should include the Community Infrastructure Levy passed to a local council under Regulation 59A of the Community Infrastructure Regulations 2010 and received by the authority, in the year in which it is received by the authority. - 2.15b.
 'Total other receipts' for the year should include all grants received by the authority, in the year in which they are received by the authority.
+Income should only be accrued for where receipt is 'reasonably certain', for example where a principal authority has confirmed in writing its intention to provide a grant.